gpdowney/lightweightLSAT/README.md

 ### Publicity

 The site has not been shared widely.
+Except in August 2025 someone shared it on HackerNews and it made the front page.

 ### Videos